lah7/clipqture/README.md

 # ClipQture

-Minimal context menu clipboard switcher.
+A minimal clipboard assistant written in PyQt6.
+It brings back the previous Plasma 6.1 (Kilpper) experience for the Clipboard's "Show at Mouse Position" shortcut.

 ClipQture = _**Clip**board for **Qt**/KDE desktops cap**ture** program._

-## What's this?

-A minimal clipboard assistant written in PyQt6.
-It brings back the previous Plasma (Kilpper) experience for the Clipboard's "Show at Mouse Position" shortcut.
-Plasma 6.2 switched to showing the widget, as opposed to a simple context menu.

 ![Comparison of clipqture and Klipper in Plasma 6.1 and 6.2](.readme/comparison.webp)

-It is designed to co-exist with the Plasma widget, although the clipboard state isn't synchronised between the two programs. **Only text is supported** and it's **designed for X11**.
+It is designed to co-exist with the Plasma widget, although the clipboard state isn't synchronised between the two programs.
+It is designed for **selecting text** and **X11 only**.

+Otherwise, this is how it works:

-Otherwise, it listens to the clipboard and _captures_ recently copied text.
+* Listen to the clipboard and _capture_ recently copied text.
-A global shortcut configured in your desktop environment (like **Meta+V**) executes the program, which tells the first instance to open a context menu, allowing for a quick change of the active clipboard for any text program.
+* A global shortcut configured in your desktop environment (like **Meta+V**) executes the program, which tells the first instance to open a context menu.
+* Use the context menu to quickly change the active clipboard text.

-It extends functionality by showing the window icon where the text was copied from (X11 only).
+It extends original functionality by showing the window icon where the text was copied from!

 ## Installation